 Foreign Exchange Market Liberalization Level: There is a lack of efficiency on the offshore currency market.
-Liquidity in the onshore currency market has deteriorated leading to capital repatriation issues for foreign investors.
+Liquidity in the onshore currency market has improved and there is no FX backlog outstanding for foreign investors.
+MSCI will continue to closely monitor the liquidity of the Egyptian FX market and the capacity of international institutional investors to repatriate their capital without delays.
 In addition, there are constraints on the onshore currency market (e.g., foreign exchange transactions must be linked to security transactions).